- Home

 Monica Elba – former Lawyer who retrained as a Couple Counsellor

 - Listening to other people’s problems every day can be challenging – especially if the things they want to discuss are particularly harrowing or a couple is struggling to stop arguing and start communicating effectively.
-However, it’s usually a requirement that Counsellors have counselling themselves in order to help them deal with everything they’re exposed to.
+However, it’s usually a requirement that counsellors have counselling themselves to help them deal with everything they’re exposed to.

-- Counselling isn’t for everyone and, while you will want to help all your clients feel better, sometimes you have to accept that it won’t be possible to solve all their issues.
-You may also have to accept that some couples just aren’t meant to be together, which can be tough when they initially come to you with the hope that they can fix their relationship.
+- Counselling isn’t for everyone, and while you’ll want to help all your clients feel better, sometimes you’ll have to accept that you can’t solve all their issues.
+Some couples just aren’t meant to be together, which can be tough when they initially come to you, hoping they can fix their relationship.

-- Training is extremely stimulating but occasionally intellectually and mentally demanding.
-It takes around 3 and a half years from start to finish, though it can be completed flexibly around work.
+- Training is incredibly stimulating but occasionally intellectually and mentally demanding.
+It takes around three and a half years from start to finish, though it can be completed flexibly around work.
 You’ll need to commit financially and emotionally.

 Some local authorities and organisations like Relate also employ relationship counsellors.
-Salaries there vary from a newly qualified employee at around £20,000 per year up to £45,000 for more senior roles.
+Salaries range from £28,000 to £48,000 per year, depending on experience and location.

-There is no set route to becoming a Relationship Counsellor, however, you’ll certainly need to undertake some practical and theoretical training before applying for your first role or setting up your own counselling practice.
+There’s no set route to becoming a relationship counsellor.
+However, you’ll certainly need to undertake some practical and theoretical training before applying for your first role or setting up your own counselling practice.

-Tavistock Relationships offer world-renowned courses and clinical training to people who are looking to train as Relationship Counsellors.
-These run over several weeks and are specifically designed to give people with little or no clinical experience – and from a wide range of professional backgrounds – greater insight into what it’s like to be a Relationship Counsellor.
+Tavistock Relationships offers world-renowned courses and clinical training to people looking to train as relationship counsellors.
+These run over several weeks and are specifically designed to give people with little or no clinical experience – and from a wide range of professional backgrounds – greater insight into what it’s like to be a relationship counsellor.

 The courses introduce a range of couple psychotherapy theories – with seminars, role-plays, and workshops on changing trends in family and intimate relationships, the impact of children on couples, divorce, serial marriages, bereavement, and step-families.

-Successful completion of the course will allow you to apply for a place on a Tavistock Relationship Master’s Programme, such as the PGDip/MA: Couple and Individual Counselling/Psychotherapy – a three-year course, which will consist mainly of clinical training and enable you to become a fully qualified Relationship Counsellor.
+Successful completion of the course will allow you to apply for a place on a Tavistock Relationship Master’s Programme, such as the PGDip/MA: Couple and Individual Counselling/Psychotherapy – a three-year course, consisting mainly of clinical training – and enable you to become a fully qualified relationship counsellor.

-After this has been completed, the organisation very often offers full-time jobs as a Couple’s Therapist for qualified trainees.
+After this is completed, the organisation sometimes offers full-time jobs in couples therapy for qualified trainees.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.